LegitStudent/fcc-legitstudent-apis/README.md

+# LegitStudent Gallery of Assorted APIs

-# All my FCC solutions for the API projects
+A repository containing all of my solutions for the FreeCodeCamp API projects.